romainVala/SIAM/README.md

    ```
    pip install -e .
    ```
+   when testing on windows, I have to remove the -e flag ... (no idea why)
 3. Per default, model parameters will be downloaded to ~/siam_params/v0.1.
 If you wish to use a different folder, open HD_BET/paths.py in a text editor and modify `folder_with_parameter_files`